VictoriaMolgado/Bazel-and-K8s/Bazel+K8s_tutorial.md

 As usual, we've also integrated everything with [GitHub](https://github.com), using the checks available for each commit.

+## What we didn't knew at the beggining
 As you can imagine, we've created a lot of CRD's for our Kubernetes.
 As well as a lot of docker images that were used by our pods in each build step.
-As any project start, where we don't know yet all of the best practices that will take place once we start scaling the project, we just started the code putting all the `.yaml`'s of the CRD's in one repo, and each Docker image we generated had the source code in a diferente GitHub repository.
+As any project in the beggining, in that moment we don't know yet all of the best practices that will take place once we start scaling the project, we just started the code putting all the `.yaml`'s of the CRD's in one repo, and each Docker image we generated had the source code in a diferente GitHub repository.

 As the project grew, it became noticeable that it was not a good approach.
 Let's say we want to add a new build step to our pipeline with actions complex enough that we couldn't handle with only bash scripts or already existing Docker images.